suffolklibraries/sljekyll/_recurrents/ipswich-chat-and-chill-monday.md

 ---
-recurrent-title: "Chat and Chill: group for women who speak English as an additional language.
-No session 3 June."
+recurrent-title: "Chat and Chill: group for women who speak English as an additional language."
 recurrent-day: Monday
 recurrent-times: 0945-1145
 recurrent-location: ipswich-county-library